-Malaysia has the fourth largest economy in Southeast Asia – 39th largest in the world – that is steadily but continually flourishing each and every year.
+Malaysia has the fourth-largest economy in Southeast Asia – the 35th largest in the world (2021) – that is steadily but continually flourishing each and every year.
 There is a significantly higher rate of labour productivity in the country compared with Malaysia’s neighbours and its residents are able to live a life of luxury and a more affluent lifestyle, due to the country’s low cost of housing, food, fuel, transport and the likes.

 There are some promising opportunities available for highly-skilled international workers in Malaysia, with the chance of employment been significantly higher for experienced and educated individuals.